SpaceVim/SpaceVim/bundle/nvim-plug/README.md

 ## Intro

-nvim-plug is anasynchronous Neovim plugin manager written in Lua.
+nvim-plug is an asynchronous Neovim plugin manager written in Lua.

 ## Features